sarsky/Mozzie/docs/source/Accessories.rst

 To install the Safety Switch into the fuselage, find a location on the fuselage that gives you safe access to the safety switch away from the propellers and is also within reach of the cable length of the safety switch.
-Then carefully mark that location and cut out the fuselage foam with a hobby knife to a diameter that is smaller than the Safety Switch 3D print, so it fits snuggly into the foam.
+Then carefully mark that location and cut out the fuselage foam with a hobby knife to a diameter that is smaller than the Safety Switch 3D print, so it fits snugly into the foam.

 ..
 Tip::
   It is advisable to avoid mounting the switch in the foam lid, as the safety switch wire will fatigue and break over time, and also impair access to the inside of the airframe for placing the battery etc.